 - Chat by selecting any of our support site resources (9 am – 5 pm EST)

-- As a new site administrator, you can familiarize yourself with the Course Evaluations product by completing a series of three trainings.
+- As a new site administrator, you can familiarize yourself with the Evaluate product by completing a series of three trainings.
 These trainings were designed for newly implementing campuses, however, they contain important information for anyone who is new to the platform:

 - For a refresher or to continue your knowledge, leverage any of our training and education resources: